Capital gains tax

 Proceeds and costs

-In terms of proceeds, if you give away an asset HMRC will treat you as having sold it for what it is worth (that is, the market value).
+Your proceeds will usually be the amount you received for the asset on sale.
+However, if you give away an asset, or sell an asset for less than what it is worth, HMRC will usually treat you as having sold it for what it is worth (that is, the market value).
+You can read more about this on our page Capital gains tax on gifts.

 When you improve or add to your asset, you can deduct this cost in the calculation (this will reduce the gain).
 You can only include improvements, for example, an extension to a house, and not repairs.